 Gwent Police has a strong commitment to valuing difference and encouraging inclusivity - both within our organisation and through the service we provide.
-One of the ways that we can ensure we deliver a service that meets the needs of the public is to have a workforce that is representative of our communities.
-This means ensuring that we recruit people that have different characteristics, whether that is gender, race, religion, disability, age, sexual orientation or gender identity.
-A diverse workforce means that Gwent Police can provide a better service to the public through Officers that have a range of skills and life experiences.
+One of the ways that we can ensure we deliver a service that meets the needs of the public is to have a workforce that reflects our communities.
+This means ensuring that we attract, recruit and retain a diverse workforce.

 As part of our Equality Duty set out in the Equality Act 2010, Gwent Police has a responsibility to remove any disadvantages experienced by people with ‘Protected Characteristics’ (this means gender, race, religion, disability, age, sexual orientation, gender identity, pregnancy and maternity and marriage and civil partnership).
-We also have a duty to take steps to meet the needs of people with Protected Characteristics where these are different from the needs of other people, and to encourage people from protected groups to participate in public life or activities where their participation is disproportionately low.
+We aim to achieve this through engagement with our diverse communities and through positive action initiatives.

 When it comes to recruitment, this means that we need to understand any barriers to joining the Police for people that share Protected Characteristics and work to remove them.
 It also means that we need to understand the demographic of our workforce (for example, how many ethnic minority Officers that we have) and if numbers are lower than they should be, work to change this.

-- Targeting our advertising at communities that are currently under-represented
+- Directing our advertising at communities that are currently under-represented

 - Offering contact with an existing Police Officer to learn from their experiences

-At the moment there are no Police Forces that have a workforce that is reflective of the ethnicity of the communities they serve.
 In Gwent, we have an ethnic minority population of around 3.9%, rising to 10% in Newport.
-However, our ethnic minority Police Officers only equate to 1.55% of the workforce.
-This means we have a particular responsibility to encourage and support applications from ethnic minority communities.
-We are also particularly interested in applications from people who identify as lesbian, gay, bisexual or transgender.
+However, our ethnic minority Police Officers only equate to 2.2% of the workforce.
+This means we have a particular responsibility to encourage and support applications from our diverse communities.
+Gwent Police are particularly keen to receive applications from people that have a Black, Asian or other ethnic minority background (including non-visible ethnic minorities such as Czech, Slovak, Polish, Gypsy/Traveller people).
+We are also particularly interested in applications from people who identify as LGBT+.